 Workers face a grim reality: 30% fear AI and chatbot obsolescence by 2025, per National University data, with 40% of programming tasks automatable soon.
 A Gallup study finds only 40% hold “quality jobs,” linking poor roles to doubled dissatisfaction and health issues, particularly among youth and minorities.
 Adjustment disorders are surging as workers grapple with identity loss and purposelessness.

-Expand Telepsychiatry Services
+Expand Telepsychiatry and Mental Health Services

 Medical providers and health centers must act to address this psychiatric crisis.
-Partnering with organizations like FasPsych to integrate telepsychiatry services can expand access to mental health professionals, mitigating the psychiatrist shortage and offering scalable solutions.
+Partnering with organizations like to integrate telepsychiatry services can expand access to mental health professionals, mitigating the psychiatrist shortage and offering scalable solutions.
 Contact FasPsych at https://faspsych.com/partner-with-us or call 877-218-4070 to explore adding telepsychiatry services and support America’s workforce.

 FAQ: Navigating the Psychiatric Crisis